-In section 6.5, we introduced the notion of control mechanisms and noted that the nervous system consists of control mechanisms.
-In section 7.3, we raised the issue of how control mechanisms, in general, are organized.
-In this section we focus on how neural control mechanisms, in particular, are organized, considering two alternatives: organization in hierarchical pyramids or into heterarchical networks.
+In Section 6.5, we introduced the notion of control mechanisms and noted that the nervous system consists of control mechanisms.
+In Section 7.3, we raised the issue of how control mechanisms, in general, are organized.
+In this section, we focus on how neural control mechanisms, in particular, are organized, considering two alternatives: organization in hierarchical pyramids or into heterarchical networks.

-10.1 Hierarchical pyramid organization
+10.1 Hierarchical Pyramid Organization

-In many social systems, such as corporations and the military, control is organized hierarchically in a pyramid, as in figure 24A.
+In many social systems, such as corporations and the military, control is organized hierarchically in a pyramid, as in Figure 24(a).
 In this arrangement, multiple local controllers report to a smaller number of controllers at a higher level.
-This is iterated, culminating in a chief executive, a president or a general, with whom the buck stops (to use an expression coined by the U.S. President Harry Truman).
-In the control hierarchy, the lower-level control mechanisms are, adopting Dennett's (1991) term, bureaucratic.
-They function to provide information for the central control mechanism or to work out the implementation of its commands.
-On such a scheme, there are in principle no conflicts between lower-level and central controllers, since the lower-level controllers do not have their own agenda and function solely to serve the central controller.
+This is iterated, culminating in a chief executive, a president, or a general, with whom the buck stops (to use an expression coined by US President Harry

-Figure 24.
-A. a typical hierarchical pyramid of control processes with information (dotted arrows) directed towards higher layers and commands directed to lower levels.
+Figure 24 (a) A typical hierarchical pyramid of control processes with information (dotted arrows) directed toward higher layers and commands directed to lower levels.
 Sensory inputs are represented by dotted arrows.
-Arrows and edge-ended lines indicate excitatory and inhibitory control.
-B. Heterarchical organization that violates several features of a hierarchical pyramid.
+Arrows and edge-ended lines indicate excitatory and inhibitory control. (b) Heterarchical organization that violates several features of a hierarchical pyramid.